almond3000/first-semester-optics-portfolio/Semester-1-Projects/Positive-Lens-Measurement/README.md

-# Refraction & Refractive Index
+# Measurement of Positive Focal Length
 Placeholder — files will go here.